 What Bacteria Live in a Dog's Mouth?

 This is where the connection to the gut becomes vital.
-The gut-brain axis in dogs and the overall microbiome play a huge role in systemic health.
+The gut-brain axis in dogs and the overall microbiome play a major role in systemic health.
 If the oral microbiome is unbalanced (dysbiosis), it often signals that the gut microbiome requires support too.

 Key Takeaway: Dogs host a vast array of bacteria, like Pasteurella, which are normal for them but contribute to the high prevalence of periodontal disease in canines.